-- 1. The purpose of this report is to provide an overview of the unaudited annual report and accounts for the Integration Joint Board (IJB) covering the period 1 April 2022 to 31 March 2023 and outline the legislative requirements and key stages. - 2.
-The Chair of the Performance and Audit Committee will advise the IJB of any matters arising from this committee.
+- 1. The purpose of this report is to provide an overview of the audited annual report and accounts for the Integration Joint Board (IJB) covering the period 1 April 2022 to 31 March 2023. - 2.
+The Chair of the Performance and Audit Committee will advise the IJB of any audit findings. - 3.
+A summary overview of the financial year is included as an easy read summary document.